 “It is necessary that I report on this war.
 I do not feel there is any need to beg as a favour for the right to serve as the eyes for millions of people in America who are desperately in need of seeing, but cannot see for themselves.”

-The night before the ships left for Normandy, Gellhorn’s credentials allowed her to board a hospital ship, in order to interview nurses.
-Once aboard, she weighed the risk of being caught with the ability to see the invasion first hand.
+The night before the Allied ships left for Normandy, Gellhorn’s credentials allowed her to board a hospital ship, to interview nurses.
+Once aboard, she weighed the risk of being caught with the possibility of seeing the invasion firsthand.
 If caught, she would likely be sent back to America, and lose whatever foreign press credentials she had.
-Accepting the potential outcome, she decided to hide in one of the ship’s bathrooms as they departed for France.
+Accepting the potential outcome, she decided to hide in one of the ship’s bathrooms as the Allies departed for France.

 After the troops had landed and the chaos and violence had subsided, Gellhorn snuck ashore alongside the medics as a stretcher-bearer.
 She was the only woman there that day.
-The next group of women, who were members of the U.S. Women’s Army Corps, did not arrive in Normandy for another thirty-eight days.
-Bearing witness to the resulting death and destruction, and as the wounded were being collected, she began to process the surroundings she would later write about for Collier’s:
+The next group of women, who were members of the U.S. Women’s Army Corps, did not arrive in Normandy for another 38 days.
+Bearing witness to the resulting death and destruction, and as the wounded were being collected, she began to process the surroundings.
+She would later write for Collier’s:

 “Everyone was violently busy on that crowded, dangerous shore.
 The pebbles were the size of apples and feet deep, and we stumbled up a road that a huge road shovel was scooping out.
 We walked with the utmost care between the narrowly placed white tape lines that marked the mine-cleared path, and headed for a tent marked with a red cross … Everyone agreed that the beach was a stinker, and that it would be a great pleasure to get the hell out of here sometime.”